vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bhāravi

-(KA) The Kirātārjunīya of Bhāravi with the commentary (Ghaṇt.āpatha) of
+(KA) The Kirātārjunīya of Bhāravi with the commentary (Ghaṇṭāpatha) of

 Mallinātha and various readings.
 Ed.
-Pan. ḍit Durgāprasād and Kāśīnāth
+Paṇḍit Durgāprasād and Kāśīnāth

-Pān. ḍurang Parab, revised by Wāsudev LaxmaṇSāstrī Pan ´ .śīkar.
+Pāṇḍurang Parab, revised by Wāsudev LaxmaṇSāstrī Pan ´ .śīkar.
 Bombay

 1933.